-LSD is an extremely powerful hallucinogen, and has immense therapeutic, spiritual and cultural transformative potential.
+LSD is an extremely powerful hallucinogen, and has immense potential for therapeutic, spiritual and cultural transformation.

-LSD is an amazing psychedelic drug.
-It is a favorite of many psychedelic explorers.
+LSD is an amazingly powerful psychedelic; a favorite of many psychedelic explorers.

 There are a few key facts about LSD which are not very well known.
-Here are some important LSD drug facts such as addiction potential, psychotherapy use, historical time line, and chemical moeity that everyone should know about.
+Here are some important facts about LSD such as addiction potential, psychotherapeutic use, historical time line, and chemical moiety that everyone should know about.

 LSD was used by the US government for project MKUltra, also known as the CIA mind control program.

-The trip length of LSD is between 6 and 12 hours.
-It takes 30-60 minutes to kick in and another 30 minutes for the come up.6
+The duration of an LSD trip is between 6 and 12 hours.
+It takes about 30-60 minutes to come on, and another 30 minutes for the come up.6

-LSD is not only a serotonergic agonist, meaning that it not only targets the serotonin recpetors like the neurochemical “Serotonin”, it is also a potent Dopamine D2 receptor agonist and a partial antagonist.7
+LSD is not just a serotonergic agonist.
+This means that it not only targets the serotonin receptors as the neurotransmitter “serotonin” does; it is also a potent Dopamine D2 receptor agonist and a partial antagonist.7

 Unlike its serotonergic agonism, which creates higher concentrations of 5-Hydroxy Tryptamine in the brain, LSD with its dopaminergic agonism does not increase dopamine concentrations in the brain, which makes LSD physically non-addictive.
 Dopamine controls the reward circuitry of the brain.8

-LSD is chemically active, at the level of the brain, at the microgram dosage, making it the strongest psychedelic available to man weight for weight.
-The only one compound stronger than LSD is Salvinorin-A found in the Salvia Divinorum plant, which at 250ug is as potent (or more) than DMT itself, one of the strongest hallucinogens known to man.
+LSD is chemically active at the microgram dosage, making it one of the most potent psychedelics available to man weight for weight.
+The only one compound stronger than LSD is Salvinorin-A, found in the Salvia Divinorum plant.
+Salvinorin-A is active at only 250ug and is often considered to produce a stronger exerience than DMT itself, one of the strongest hallucinogens known to man.

 The only thing stronger than LSD, DMT, and Salvinorin-A is the newly developed Salvinorin-B Ethoxy-Methyl-Ether.9 Salvinorin-B is 10 times more potent than Salvinorin-A, making it around 10-15 times more potent than LSD.

-LSD, however, in some cases, has the potential to cause psychological issues, espeically in people with psychosis and schizophrenia or a family history of mental illness.
+LSD, however, in some cases, has the potential to cause psychological issues - especially in people with psychosis, schizophrenia, or a family history of mental illness.
 LSD may actually exacerbate these conditions.11

 What is LSD?

-Lysergic Acid diethylamide, known as LSD, is a potent psychedelic among the most intense psychedelic drugs out there.
-It is a medication of extraordinary unconventionality, and is prohibited for use in the United States, as well as many other countries, despite the fact that it was once utilized as a mental health therapy, by the US government, and to induce labor in pregnant women.
+Lysergic Acid diethylamide is a medicine of extraordinary unconventionality.
+LSD is prohibited for use in the United States, as well as many other countries, despite the fact that it was once utilized as a mental health therapy by the US government, and to induce labor in pregnant women.
 12

-Many people utilize LSD as a major aspect of contemplation in order to understand the nature of consciousness and reality.
-Albert Hofmann was interested in developing medicines from compounds in ergot, known as ergotamines, fungi that are born on rye.
+Many people utilize LSD as a major proponent of contemplation in order to understand the nature of consciousness and reality.
+Albert Hofmann was interested in developing medicines from compounds in ergot, known as ergotamines - fungi that are born on rye.
 He then accidentally ingested some LSD through his skin.
-Dr. Hofmann wrote about this in his book LSD: My Problem Child.
+Dr. Hofmann wrote about this in his book, LSD: My Problem Child.

-Many plants in nature including Morning Glory seeds, and Hawaiian Baby Wood rose seeds contain LSA, which is Lysergic Acid Amide.
-It differs from LSD in that LSD is “Di Ethyl Amide” meaning that it has two Ethyl Amides on the molecule, which make is much cleaner than LSA.
-The LSD trip is much less nauseaus, lasts a little longer, and doesn’t produce a heavy body load as compared to LSA.13
+Many plants in nature, including the seeds of the Morning Glory and the Hawaiian Baby Wood rose, contain LSA, which is Lysergic Acid Amide.
+It differs from LSD - LSD’s chemical structure contains “Di Ethyl Amide”, meaning that it has two Ethyl Amides on the molecule.
+This makes the experience feel much cleaner than LSA.
+The LSD trip is much less nauseous, lasts a little longer, and doesn’t produce a heavy body load as compared to LSA.13